 A standalone flag consists of an ampersand followed by any number of non-alphanumeric characters.
 When it is encountered, it is replaced by its replacement text.
-For example, in the standard flag definitions, && is defined as a standalone flag with with the replacement text & amp;
+For example, in the standard flag definitions, && is defined as a standalone flag with with the replacement text & amp;.

 A paired flag is defined as two sequences.
 The first takes the same form as a standalone flag.
 The second also consists of non-alphanumeric characters, but need not start with an ampersand.
 It is often defined as the reverse of the first sequence.
-When the first sequence of a paired flag is encountered, its partner is expected to be found within the same paragraph (or line, in literal layout mode).
-Furthermore, multiple occurrences of paired flags must be correctly nested.
 For example, in the standard definitions, &' and '& are defined as a flag pair for enclosing text in an <emphasis> element.
-Each member of the pair is replaced by its replacement text.